-The screen comes with built-in battery, which can be recharged using the including USB charging cable.
+The screen comes with a built-in battery, which can be recharged using the including USB charging cable.

-In the top area of the screen are displayed the followings: elapsed time, channel number and battery level of the FPV screen.
-There is also a OSD recording timer in the bottom area of the screen.
+In the top area of the screen are displayed the following: elapsed time, channel number and battery level of the FPV screen.
+There is also an OSD recording timer in the bottom area of the screen.

-On the back of the XK X252 FPV screen there is a tiny push-button witch allows to change the receiving channel.
+On the back of the XK X252 FPV screen, there is a tiny push-button witch that allows changing the receiving channel.

-The 5.8G FPV LCD is equipped with sun shade, which is very helpful during sunny days.
-Unfortunately, there is no possibility to fine tune the image quality (no contrast/brightens adjustment).
+The 5.8G FPV LCD is equipped with a sunshade, which is very helpful during sunny days.
+Unfortunately, there is no possibility to fine-tune the image quality (no contrast/brightens adjustment).